 The nursing home where your loved one resides owes all its residents a duty of care.
 This duty includes assessing each resident’s unique healthcare needs and implementing an individualized healthcare plan that facilitates the resident’s needs.
 Nursing homes are in the business of caring for the most vulnerable among us, the elderly, and when they fail to do so, it’s especially egregious.

 If your loved one was injured by nursing home neglect, you need legal guidance.
 These often complicated claims are too important not to shed legal light on them.
-At the Law Firm of Ables & Annes in Chicago, we’re committed to helping you navigate your claim—in support of your loved one—toward just resolution.
+At the Law Firm of Abels & Annes in Chicago, we’re committed to helping you navigate your claim—in support of your loved one—toward just resolution.

 A Claim of Neglect